Key Concepts of Blockchain

 Data in the block usually consists of transactions, each block can contain hundreds of transactions (for example person A sends 100 EUR to person B, this transaction describes 3 variables: sender identification, receiver identification and amount).

-A hash generated from transaction record is a unique combination of letters and numbers.
+A hash generated from a transaction record is a unique combination of letters and numbers.
 It's always unique to every block on the blockchain.
 When the data in the block changes, the hash will also change.
-When Hash is applied to transaction data it disable option to make changes in record as result has of new record wont be equal to previous value. (for example if we generate hash for records “PersonA, PersonB,100” the hash result of this record will be unique value and will be changed if at least one symbol from original record will be changed.)
+When a hash is applied to transaction data, it turns off the option to make changes in a record, as the resulting hash of the new record will not equal the previous value.
+(For example, if we generate a hash for records “PersonA, PersonB,100,” the hash result of this record will be a unique value and will be changed if at least one symbol from the original record is changed.)
+Each block also contains the previous block's hash, forming a chain structure.

 This process is called consensus.
-Hence, any attacker who tries to tamper with the data on the blockchain must tamper with the data in most of the computers in the peer to peer network.
+Hence, any attacker who tries to tamper with the data on the blockchain must tamper with the data in most of the computers in the peer-to-peer network.

-en/iot-reloaded/key_concepts_of_blockchain_technology.txt · Last modified: 2024/09/24 08:41 by ajurenoks
+en/iot-reloaded/key_concepts_of_blockchain_technology.txt · Last modified: 2024/12/09 11:48 by pczekalski

 CC Attribution-Share Alike 4.0 International